chrahul/Oracle-Cloud-Infrastructure-2024-Generative-AI-Professional/PromptEngineering_3.md

 - **Future Considerations**:
   - Addressing the dangers of prompt injection requires implementing robust security protocols and safeguards to protect against malicious exploitation.
-  - In the next lesson, the focus will shift to training, another crucial aspect of influencing the behavior of language models.